jpuritz/NTU-Workshop/Questions and Answers from Day 2.md

 The contents were:
 `Game of Thrones`

-Question 2- Print the first 5 lines of the third column of out.idepth.
+Question 2- Print the first 5 lines of the third column of out.idepth

 Answer:

 `cut -f3 ~/COURSE_DATA/out.idepth | head -5`

-Question 3- Print only the 19th line of the second column of out.idepth.
+Question 3- Print only the 19th line of the second column of out.idepth

 Answer:
 `head -19 ~/COURSE_DATA/out.idepth | cut -f2 | tail -1`